substratusai/substratusai.github.io/docs/architecture.md

 ## Requirements for Advanced Features

-### Write-Access to Container Registry

-While not required, Substratus can provide the following advanced features access is granted:
+While not required, Substratus can provide the following advanced features when the following access is granted to the Substratus system:

 **Write Access to Container Registry:**